- What is Vote for Policies?

 - How are the national and constituency results calculated?

-For national results every selection you make is included in the total, so if you compare policies on all ten issues, you will be adding ten to the total number of 'votes'.
-Every vote counts towards that party's total, and we calculate each party's score as a percentage of the total number of votes available (i.e. the total number of votes from all users, divided by all parties we have include across the UK).
+For the national results every selection you make is included in the total.
+For example, if you compare policies on ten issues, you will be adding ten to the total number of 'votes'.
+We simply add up the number of 'votes' for each party and divide it by the total.
+This gives us the percentage for each party.